 It all began back in December 2025, when Partner Ben Ironmonger decided he fancied a challenge for the year ahead.
 What started as a simple idea quickly escalated, and before long, Ben had recruited a determined group of colleagues to join him.

-Taking on the challenge alongside Ben are Katie Dougan from our wills, trusts and probate team, and apprentice solicitors Holly Mitchell, Joseph Hammond and Benjamin Bethell.
-Together, they will walk the entire coastal path of the Isle of Wight, starting and finishing at Chale basecamp on Saturday 2 May 2026, raising funds for Macmillan Cancer Support with every step.
+Taking on the challenge alongside Ben were Katie Dougan from our wills, trusts and probate team, and apprentice solicitors Holly Mitchell, Joseph Hammond and Benjamin Bethell.
+Together, they walked the entire coastal path of the Isle of Wight, starting and finishing at Chale basecamp, raising funds for Macmillan Cancer Support with every step.

 “I’d wager everyone knows someone who’s been diagnosed with cancer”, says Ben.
 “Every one of them deserves the best support to meet their needs.
 That’s where Macmillan comes in – to help everyone living with cancer across the UK get the support they need, and transform cancer care for everyone who will be diagnosed in the future.”

-Covering 106 km with approximately 1,800 metres of elevation, the route is no small undertaking.
-The team will be walking through the day and night, testing both their physical endurance and mental resilience.
-Joseph says, “it’s the kind of challenge where you dig deep, keep moving, and discover just how stubborn you really are.
+Covering 107 km with approximately 1,800 metres of elevation, the route was no small undertaking.
+The team walked through the day and night, testing both their physical endurance and mental resilience.
+Joseph says, “it’s the kind of challenge where you dig deep, keep moving, and discover just how stubborn you really are.“

-For Benjamin, the challenge is perhaps even tougher.
+For Benjamin, the challenge was perhaps even tougher.
 “Over the last few years I have suffered with multiple injuries including a torn ACL and slipped discs in my back, rendering me immobile for long periods of time.
-I am never taking my health for granted again and I am so proud to now be in a position to attempt this challenge for a cause as wonderful as Macmillan.”
+I am never taking my health for granted again and I am so grateful to have been in a position to take on this challenge for a cause as wonderful as Macmillan.”

 Supporting a meaningful cause